 6.1 The prices, features, and options of DocuSign Signature depend on the Subscription Plan selected by Customer as well as any changes instigated by Customer.
 For example: (a) if Customer adds Authorized Users, DocuSign will charge the applicable subscription amount for each additional Authorized User; or (b) if Customer sends more Envelopes than are included in your Subscription Plan, DocuSign may charge for additional envelopes or assign Customer to a new Subscription Plan.
 Customer may also purchase optional services on a periodic or per-use basis.
 DocuSign may change the prices for or alter the features and options in a particular Subscription Plan without notice.

-ATTACHMENT FOR DOCUSIGN PAYMENTS
+7. DOCUSIGN PAYMENTS

-2. DOCUSIGN PAYMENTS
+2. DOCUSIGN ROOMS